Walter Jaoko: Academics

-Jaoko became an assistant lecturer at the department of Medical Microbiology, University of Nairobi in 1989, a full lecturer in 1993, a senior lecturer in 1998, the chair of the department of Medical Microbiology in 2005, an associate professor in 2007 and a professor in 2011.
-In 2008, he became an Adjunct Assistant Professor at the School of Public Health, Department of Epidemiology, University of Alabama and in 2016 he became Extraordinary Professor in Medicine at Department of Internal Medicine Stellenbosch University.
+Jaoko became an assistant lecturer at the Department of Medical Microbiology and Immunology, University of Nairobi in 1989, a full lecturer in 1993, a senior lecturer in 1998, the chair of the Department of Medical Microbiology in 2005, an associate professor in 2007 and a professor in 2011.
+In 2008, he became an Adjunct Assistant Professor at the School of Public Health, Department of Epidemiology, University of Alabama and in 2016 he became Extraordinary Professor in Medicine at Centre of Bioethics and Law in the Department of Internal Medicine Stellenbosch University, in Cape Town.

 KAVI – Institute of Clinical Research (KAVI-ICR)

-Jaoko was an honorary consultant and a clinical manager/senior trial physician at KAVI in 2001.
-He became the principal investigator for several studies in 2002, the deputy director in 2013 and he is currently the director of the organisation.
+Jaoko was an honorary consultant and a clinical manager/senior trial physician at KAVI-Institute of Clinical Research, University of Nairobi, in 2001.
+He became the principal investigator for several studies in 2002, the deputy director in 2013 and he is currently the Director of the institute.

+Jaoko has been a Fellow of the Africa Academy of Sciences (AAS) since 2021.

+Jaoko is a member of several professional organizations including being the President, HIV Clinicians Society of Kenya (2022- current), Member, American Society of Tropical Medicine & Hygiene (2022- current), Fellow of the Africa Academy of Sciences (AAS) since 2021, Member, Global HIV Collaborative (2020- current), Member, Rotary Club of Ngong Hills (2020- current), Member, Royal Society of Tropical Medicine & Hygiene (2013- current), Member, International Society of Travel Medicine (2013-2015), Member, Kenya Medical Association (1989- current) and a Registered Member, Medical Practitioners and Dentists Council (1989- current).

+In addition, Jaoko is member of several Boards including chair, Advisory Board, Fahari ya Jamii, a USAID funded Project at University of Nairobi (2022 – current), chair of the Board of Directors of several organizations including I Choose Life Africa (2017- 2023), The Navigators, Kenya, a Christian-based discipleship organization (2016-2022), Nyanza Reproductive Health Society (2013- 2021), Mildmay International, Kenya (2012- current), and member Scientific Advisory Board, Uganda Virus Research Centre (2010-2015), International Centre for Research on Reproductive Health, Kenya (2007- current), and member of the Bioethics Advisory Council, Pfizer Pharmaceuticals (2022 - current), and member of the Scientific Advisory Board, Belgian Red Cross (2023- current).